idiotjr/Arcus-Support-Tutorial/README.md

 ----------------------------------------------------------------------------
 **3.** **Place config screenshots**
-> **Dimensions**: Standard screenshot dimensions from your devices or test your own.
+> **Dimensions**: Standard screenshot dimensions from your devices or test your own dimensions.
 >
 > **File size**: Optimize the screenshots (if required).
 Use TinyPNG (Recommended) or PNG Gauntlet.
 >